Western US Hydroclimate Scenarios Project

 Climate model overview

-We analyzed global climate models (GCMs) available from the IPCC AR4 assessment to better understand the projected future climate by region and individual model sensitivities within regions.
+We analyzed global climate models (GCMs) available from the CMIP3 projections (used in the IPCC AR4 report to better understand the projected future climate by region and individual model sensitivities within regions.
 We then developed an ensemble of the ten best climate models, based on eliminating the worst-performing models in each of the 6 major regions within the domain (Columbia, Upper Missouri, Upper Colorado, Lower Colorado, Great Basin, and California).

 In addition to the statistically downscaled results, we included one dynamically downscaled scenario in the analysis for this project.
 Dynamical downscaling is performed by running a regional climate model with boundary conditions taken from the global model being downscaled.
 In this case, the Weather Research and Forecasting (WRF) regional model was run using boundary conditions from the ECHAM5 global model and SRES A1B emissions scenario.